 You need to release the pressure on the damaged nerve in order to relieve mononeuropathy.
 You can do this either with physiotherapy, by avoiding the cause of the pressure, with the use of splints (especially when sleeping), or with surgery.
 Anti-inflammatory medications (e.g., ibuprofen*, naproxen) may also be helpful.
 Corticosteroid injections may be help with carpal tunnel syndrome.

 The treatment of polyneuropathy depends on what caused it.
 Polyneuropathy related to diabetes requires that the blood sugar levels be carefully controlled.
-It's also important to treat cancer that's causing neuropathy.
+If cancer related, treating the underlying cancer may alleviate the neuropathy.
 If a specific treatment isn't available, the pain associated with the neuropathy can usually be helped with medications.
-Several medications such as amitriptyline, carbamazepine, gabapentin, duloxetine, lamotrigine, pregabalin, and topiramate as well as cannabis and its derivatives have been used to relieve the pain of neuropathy.
+Several medications such as amitriptyline, carbamazepine, gabapentin, duloxetine, lamotrigine, pregabalin, and topiramate, as well as cannabis and its derivatives, have been used to relieve the pain of neuropathy.
 Topical medications such as lidocaine patches are useful when applied over the painful area.
 Capsaicin cream can also be helpful, but many people do not tolerate the initial burning sensation associated with it.
 Neuropathic pain that does not respond to usual treatment may require treatment with opioid pain medications (e.g., oxycodone, morphine).

 Since it can get worse very quickly, people with suspected Guillain-Barré syndrome should be rushed to the hospital.
 Their breathing will be monitored, and they will need physiotherapy to loosen tight muscles.
 Once the doctors are sure it is Guillain-Barré syndrome, the person may receive treatment with plasmapharesis (to remove antibodies from the blood) and immunoglobulins.
 If someone with Guillain-Barré syndrome is treated early, they can get better in a matter of days or weeks.
 Otherwise, it may takes a few months, but most people do recover.